microsoft/qsharp/katas/content/qec_shor/index.md

 Before diving into how to deal with noise in quantum systems, let's take a quick look at how to do that for classical systems.

-The model used for analyzing classical noise is called *binary symmetric channel*.
+The model used for analyzing classical noise is called a *binary symmetric channel*.
 In this model, the classical bits sent through the channel are transmitted correctly with probability $1-p$ and flipped with probability $p$.
 The error introduced if the bit is flipped is called a *bit flip error*.
 In this scenario, the information sent through the channel can be protected against the effects of the noise, that is, bit flip errors, using the *repetition code*:

 - On the sender side, for each bit you create and send three copies of itself: